chainwikinet/wikijs-yam-content/trade.md

 # YAMv1

-> YAMv1 can still be bought and sold, but migration from YAMv1 to YAMv2 has closed and YAMv1 can no longer be converted to YAMv2.
-YAMv1 information is preserved below for informational purposes.
+> YAMv1 can still be bought and sold, but migration from YAMv1 to YAMv2/YAM has closed.
+YAMv1 can no longer be converted.
 {.is-info}

 ## YAMv1 Token